Skip to main content

 memberconcerns@seiu.org

-Your letter should identify the local union you belong to, list your contact information, and provide a clear and concise description of your concerns.
-Once you submit your letter, you will receive an email confirmation of its receipt.
-Once your concern(s) has been reviewed, SEIU will send you a letter describing its response to your complaint.
-Oftentimes, SEIU will send a copy of your letter to your local union asking it to respond to your concerns.
+Your email or letter should identify the local union you belong to, list your contact information, and provide a clear and concise description of your concerns.
+Once you submit your email or letter, you will receive an email confirmation of its receipt.
+Once your concern(s) has been reviewed, SEIU will send you an email or letter describing its response to your complaint.
+Oftentimes, SEIU will send a copy of your email or letter to your local union asking it to respond to your concerns.

 Please be aware that this process can take four to six weeks, depending on the circumstances.